bewrrrie/ChessAI/README.md

 Move for Black.
 ```
 Now it says that current move is for Black.
-Or instead of move (`e2e4`) you could typ any string starting with `q` or `Q` to quit the game.
+Instead of move (`e2e4`) you could type any string starting with `q` or `Q` to quit the game.

 ### Save game history to file
 To be done soon...